-As at 31 December 2013 and 31 December 2012, the Company has reassessed the impairment of property, plant and equipment in accordance with IAS 36 "Impairment of Assets" on the basis of an evaluation of their future use, liquidation, or sale.
+As at 31 December 2014 and 31 December 2013, the Company has reassessed the impairment of property, plant and equipment in accordance with IAS 36 "Impairment of Assets" on the basis of an evaluation of their future use, liquidation, or sale.
 The Company has determined the amount of the provision based on the present value of future cash flows, liquidation plan, estimated sale price or the sale price of other assets.
-A discount rate of 12% was used to calculate the present value of future cash flows of the "hydrocarbon production and exploration" cash-generating unit.
+A discount rate of 12% (31 December 2013: 12%) was used to calculate the present value of future cash flows of the "hydrocarbon production and exploration" cash-generating unit.
+The carrying amount of the cash-generating unit based on the recoverable amount as at 31 December 2014 represents EUR 4 838 thousand (31 December 2013: EUR 6 692 thousand).